-2 4 2 22 0 Add a second built sto 3.4.3.2?
-Recommend measures for siting and Add new 2 nd bullet: design "Conduct site reconnaissance to identify the potential presence of wetlands, seeps, and intermittent or ephemeral streams that may be present on the site."
-Change 3 rd bullet to: "Perform a wetland delineation using the 1987 Corps of Engineers Wetland Delineation Manual (1987 Manual; Environmental Laboratory 1987) and the appropriate regional supplement produced by the U.S. Army Corps of Engineers (USACE) for the wetlands present on the site.
-Delineations need to identify and map the boundaries of wetlands present on the site and indicate where wetlands continue off the site.
-Assess wetland functions and rate all on-site wetlands using the appropriate Washington Wetland Ratings System method to determine their category and local buffer requirements.
-Examine adjacent properties for the presence of off-site wetlands that could be affected by facility construction and operation, map their locations, and identify any off-site 2.4.2.22 Dec.
-144 connections to surface waters."
+3.4.3.2?
+Recommend Add new 2 nd bullet:

+measures for siting and

+design "Conduct site reconnaissance to identify the

+potential presence of wetlands, seeps, and

+intermittent or ephemeral streams that may be

+present on the site."

+Change 3 rd bullet to:

+"Perform a wetland delineation using the 1987

+Corps of Engineers Wetland Delineation

+Manual (1987 Manual; Environmental

+Laboratory 1987) and the appropriate regional

+supplement produced by the U.S. Army Corps

+of Engineers (USACE) for the wetlands present

+on the site.
+Delineations need to identify and

+map the boundaries of wetlands present on

+the site and indicate where wetlands continue

+off the site.
+Assess wetland functions and rate

+all on-site wetlands using the appropriate

+Washington Wetland Ratings System method to

+determine their category and local buffer

+requirements.
+Examine adjacent properties for

+the presence of off-site wetlands that could be

+affected by facility construction and operation,

+map their locations, and identify any off-site

+connections to surface waters."

 3.4.3.3?
-Required measures Change 6 th bullet (under Chapter 90.48 Revised Code of Washington (RCW)) to: "authorization to work in waters of the state (Ecology)" Change 7 th bullet (under Coastal Zone Management Act) to: "Coastal Zone Management Act Consistency (Ecology)" Add 15 th bullet (under Develop a water quality monitoring and protection plan):
+Required Change 6" bullet (under Chapter 90.48 Revised

+measures Code of Washington (RCW)) to:

+"authorization to work in waters of the state

+(Ecology)"

+Change /" bullet (under Coastal Zone

+Management Act) to:

+"Coastal Zone Management Act Consistency

+(Ecology)"

+Add 15 th bullet (under Develop a water quality

+monitoring and protection plan):

 "Develop a wetland report, including wetland

-delineation(s) and wetland rating(s)."
+delineation(s) and wetland rating(s) "

-Change 16 th bullet to:
+Change 16" bullet to:

-"Impacts to both jurisdictional and non- federally regulated wetlands require a wetland mitigation plan developed in accordance with Wetland Mitigation in Washington State (Ecology et al. 2021)."
+"Impacts to both jurisdictional and non-

+federally regulated wetlands require a wetland

+mitigation plan developed in accordance with

+Wotland Mitigation in Washington State

+(Foolers et al. 2021)"

+(Ecology et al. 2021).

 Section 3.5.3?
-Measures to avoid, reduce, and mitigate impacts In the text, change "mitigate impacts" to "compensate for impacts"
+In the text, change "mitigate impacts" to

+Measures to avoid, "compensate for impacts"

+reduce, and mitigate

+impacts

 Section 3.6.2?
-Measures to avoid, reduce, and mitigate impact In the text, change "mitigate impacts" to "compensate for impacts"
+In the text, change "mitigate impacts" to

+Maggings to guaid "an the text, change "intigate impacts" to

+ivieasures to avoid, compensate for impacts

+reduce, and mitigate

+impact

-Throughout Please see any comments/edits from Patricia Johnson found in the Water Resources appendix for Wind and Solar PEISs and not included in this table (e.g., Section 3.4.1.4 Wetlands-paragraph added, 3.4.3.1 General measures-minor edits).
+Throughout Please see any comments/edits from Patricia

+Johnson found in the Water Resources

+appendix for Wind and Solar PEISs and not

+included in this table (e.g. Section 3.4.1.4

+Motoriando naragranh addad 2.4.2.1 Conoral

+wetianus-paragraph audeu, 5.4.5.1 General

+measures-minor edits).

 Biological

 Resources

 See above See above

+Earth Resource

-Earth Resource See above for relevant sections See above
+See above for relevant See above

+sections

+Cumulative

-Cumulative Impacts
+Cumulative

+impacts

-See above for relevant sections See above
+See above for relevant See above

+sections

 Recreation

 Resource

-Table 1 Applicable laws, plans, and policies (State Section) Check language under Washington State Shoreline Management Act (Chapter 90.58 RCW).
-It should read:
+Table 1 Applicable laws Check language under Washington State

+nlans and nolicios Shoreline Management Act (Chapter 00.59

+(State Coefficies) DCMU It should read.

+(State Section) KUWJ.
+IT SNOUID READ:

-"Establishes a state-local partnership for managing, accessing, and protecting
+"Establishes a state-local partnership for

+managing, accessing, and protecting